 One of the most distinguished titles a historic site can have is that of a UNESCO World Heritage Site.
 Most countries or cities would be lucky to have one of their local destinations honored as a world heritage site by UNESCO.
-According to The Telegraph, the UK has just under 30 natural, cultural and mixed heritage centers, and London is home to four of them.
+The UK has just under 30 natural, cultural and mixed heritage centers, and London is home to four of them.
 This honor is only given to select sites that meet a rigid set of criteria.
-The UNESCO sites in London meet the criteria of “represent[ing] a masterpiece of human creative genius” and being “an outstanding example of a type of building, architectural or technological ensemble or landscape which illustrates significant stages in human history”.
+The UNESCO World Heritage Sites of London meet the criteria of representing a masterpiece of human creative genius and being an outstanding example of a type of building, architectural or technological ensemble or landscape which illustrates significant stages in human history.

-The UNESCO sites in London are truly fascinating marvels of creative genius and they hold such historic importance to both the entire country and the world.
-For those that haven’t been to this one-of-a-kind city or have yet to explore the history of the city, here is a brief description of the UNESCO sites located in London.
+The UNESCO World Heritage Sites in London are truly fascinating marvels of creative genius and they hold such historic importance to both the entire country and the world.
+For those that haven’t been to this one-of-a-kind city or have yet to explore the history of the city, here is a brief description of the UNESCO World Heritage Sites located in London.

 The Tower of London

 The Tower of London is located in the heart of London on the banks of the River Thames.
 A palace fortress that best represents the iconic Norman castle design, The Tower of London is a stronghold that dates back to the 11th century, and doubled as a defensive base and a royal residence.
 William the Conqueror built the original Tower of London in 1066 and his design was expanded upon by Richard the Lionhearted, Henry III and Edward I during the 12th and 13th centuries.
 This site was designated a UNESCO World Heritage Site in 1988.

 Royal Botanic Gardens at Kew